jodhernandezbe/jodhernandezbe/README.md

 # Hi there 👋

 This is Jose, a lifelong learner from Colombia 🇨🇴.
 My formal education is in **Chemical Engineering** 🧪(PhD in ChemEng 🎓), I love technology and I consider myself a tech enthusiast.
-Although, I take advantage of my knowledge on mathematics and statistics to leverage data for decision-making, combaning this with tech tools 📊🔍.
+I take advantage of my knowledge on mathematics and statistics to leverage data for decision-making, combaning this with tech tools 📊🔍.

 ### Languages & tools